Who is it for?

 These principles are applied in practice via case studies and the use of online databases such as Bloomberg and simulators.

 The practical aspect is delivered with extensive input from City of London institutions.
 Many leading practitioners teach on the course, providing a vital link between theory and practice.

 The MSc in Investment Management is a demanding course.
-During the course you will cover the traditional syllabus of a general Masters degree in finance and develop extensive expertise in a range of specialised areas such as the management of equity and bond portfolios; trading techniques; asset-liability management; risk management; alternative investments; venture capital and management of foreign exchange.
+During the course you will cover the traditional syllabus of a general master's degree in finance and develop extensive expertise in a range of specialised areas such as:

 An advisory panel of senior practitioners ensures that the course remains at the forefront of developments within financial markets and reflects topical and technical developments in the marketplace.

 What will you learn?

 On the Investment Management master’s degree, you will:

 - Acquire a comprehensive grasp of the principles and applications of investment and risk management

 - Develop your range of technical and conceptual skills